NR74W/WipEout-Mods/WipEout Pulse/FX350 Edition/README.md

 - Altima VII and Porto Kora are not playable from start to finish.
 - The sound banks are partially / not used, the format used in WipEout Pulse may be slightly different.
 - The Quake Disruptor does not work on these tracks, has no effect.
 The exact reason is unknown.
+- The Statistics screen can only display up to 64 tracks, but the version 2.0 of this mod has 41 tracks (73 in total with the Pulse tracks).
+Version 1.0 is not affected.

 ## Notes